OperationFman/OperationFman/README.md

 ## Hi, I'm Franklin 👋 Developer, Designer and Volunteer!

 - 🔭 I’m currently a software developer consultant at [Thoughtworks](https://www.thoughtworks.com/en-au)
-- 🌱 I grew up in Australia and am hoping to move to Germany soon
+- 🌱 I grew up in Australia and am hoping to move to Germany some day
 - 💬 Ask me about Full Stack Web Development, UX Design and Volunteering
 - 😄 Pronouns: Anything you like, He/She/Them all-good
 - ⚡ Fun fact: I travel to one new country every 3-6 months and make a travel video